How is a coordinate transformation done?Follow

 The first step is a little different for 4-beam systems:

 Vy= (V2 – V4)/2*sin(20 deg)

 Vz2= (V2+V4)/2*cos(20 deg)

 (This is for a 4-beam system with 20-degree beams, where the beams are numbered clockwise from Beam 1).

-The next step from XYZ to ENU is the same as for 3-beam systems.
+The next step from XYZ to ENU is shown in the attached scrips.